 But Erin Lowry, a millennial herself, disagrees.
 And she’s written a smart, fun guide to going, in her words, “from flat broke to financial badass” starting now.

-, which features posts like “Should You Tell Your Friends Your Financial Picture?” and “A Broke Millennial Impulse Purchase: I Got a Dog.”
+Broke Millennial grows out of Lowry’s popular blog of the same name, which features posts like “Should You Tell Your Friends Your Financial Picture?” and “A Broke Millennial Impulse Purchase: I Got a Dog.”
 Her advice in the book, as in the blog, is neither pedantic, nor is it preachy – no finger-wagging here.
 Lowry instead offers witty and relatable topics like:

 - Understanding your relationship with moolah: Do you treat it like a Tinder date or marriage material?